European shares dip as global growth worries persist

 However, weak industrial data from China and a contraction for export-reliant German economy - Europe’s largest - in the second-quarter was a reminder that the impact of the drawn out trade war between the United States and China is far from over.

-In corporate news, shares of Swiss elevator and escalator manufacturer Schindler (SCHP.S) fell 4.3% after it reported a 22% dive in second-quarter profit, dented by wage inflation, higher material costs, foreign exchange, and planned higher costs.
+In corporate news, shares of Swiss elevator and escalator manufacturer Schindler fell 4.3% after it reported a 22% dive in second-quarter profit, dented by wage inflation, higher material costs, foreign exchange, and planned higher costs.
+(Reporting by Agamoni Ghosh in Bengaluru; Editing by Bernard Orr)